Pension tax relief: salary sacrifice

 Further information

 Guidance on salary sacrifice arrangements can be found on GOV.UK.
-Although this aimed at employers, employees may find it useful too.
+Although this is aimed at employers, employees may find it useful too.

 You can read Government information about salary sacrifice and your pension on the Moneyhelper website.